 At Wingrove we are continually assessing our pupils and recording their progress Assessment outcomes are used to inform the next cycle of planning thus ensuring a match of work to the needs of the pupils and ensuring progress.
-This year we have embarked on the Assertive Mentoring Programme.
 (See Assessment policy for details.)